checknixe/nc-validate/README.md

 max = 50
 ```

+In a section "general", you can specify the minimum percentage of each variable
+array that needs to lie within the bounds [min, max].

 You may summarize different variable names using regular expressions (regex),
 but use round brackets instead of square ones, since the latter are interpreted
 as sections in the cfg file structure.